Minhquanzz1002/learn-english/topics/qa/README.md

 > According to the design document of [general_info] API, the SQL001 query should return one record.
 > However, the current data returns multiple records, which causes an error.
 > Please confirm it.

+### Dạng nếu thì, ngược lại thì.

+> According to the design document, if the [Condition 1] is met, perform the split, if the [Condition 2] is not met, do not perform the split.
+> How should the other cases be handled?

+> According to the design document, if the [Condition 1] is met, perform the split, if the [Condition 2] is not met, do not perform the split.
+> How should the cases below be handled?

+> According to the design document:
+> - If the [Condition 1] is correct, set `a = 1`.
+> - If the [Condition 2] is correct, set `a = 3`.
+>
+> What value should `a` have in the other cases?

+### Hai câu SQL ra cùng 1 kết quả.

+> We have tested the SQL001 and SQL002, and the data returned are almost the same.
+> Please check.